Disciplinary Appeal Letter (UK)

 A disciplinary appeal letter that is both persuasive and legally effective must contain several key elements.

 First, the letter must clearly identify the decision being appealed, including the type of sanction (First Written Warning, Final Written Warning, or dismissal), the date of the disciplinary hearing, and the date on which the written outcome was received.
-This contextual information establishes the timeline and ensures the appeal is made in respect of a specific, identified decision.
+This contextual information establishes the timeline and confirms the appeal is made in respect of a specific, identified decision.

 Second, the grounds of appeal must be set out with specificity and in a logical, organised manner.
 Vague complaints that the decision was 'wrong' or 'unfair' without more are unlikely to persuade an appeal panel.
 Each ground should be stated as a separate, numbered point, with reference to the specific facts, evidence, or procedural requirement that was breached.
 Where the appeal relies on the ACAS Code of Practice, the specific requirement of the Code that was not met should be identified.